futoin/specs/draft/ftn3_iface_definition.md

 providing the default value, it also triggers a special parameter verification logic which skips any constraint check, if actual value is null.

+### 1.8.3.
+Shortcut for type definition

+Parameter, result variable, field in "map" and type can be defined with string.
+The string must be a name of a known type.

+So,
+`
+    "param" : "integer"
+`
+is equivalent to
+`
+    "param" : {
+        "type" : "integer"
+    }
+`

 ## 1.9.
 Errors and exceptions

 Any functional call can result in expected or unexpected errors.
 This concept